EricJMarti/ECES490-Tutorial-9/README.md

 * nhmmscan - Search DNA sequence against a DNA profile HMM database
 * hmmpress - Format HMM database into binary format for hmmscan

+__Our Workflow:__
+First, we need to download the Pfams database in order to run HMMer.